thisisjoshu/_emit/README.md

 # emit
-The need for money calls for quick crappy code
+The need for money calls for quick ------ code